AlvaroGomezMartinez/ape-spec-olympics-project/README.md

 Then find out if it's putting the events by order.
 Fastest to slowest for running events and longest to shortest for field events.
 Then create a function to push the heat and lane data back into the main database.

+On 4/24/24, continued updating the project files.
+I added field event sheets to the Day worksheets.
+I created a function that will push the females and males to the running event sheets.
+I need to continue debugging.
+I get the following error when I run the function, "TypeError: Cannot read properties of undefined (reading 'event')
+(anonymous)	@ Push Females Event Data to Day Sheets.gs:162 pushRunningEventDataToSheets	@ Push Females Event Data to Day Sheets.gs:161 (anonymous)	@ Push Females Event Data to Day Sheets.gs:182".

 **Pending tasks:**

 - [ ] See if it's possible to add a page break by campus